How Do You Do Experiential Marketing Campaigns?

 1. Visual appeal

 You need to create images that are easy on the eyes but long- lasting on your consumers’ mind.
-Your visual approach should be built around:
+Your visual approach can and should be built around:

 - What your brand values and stands for